livioangelim/livio-portfolio/README.md

 ## Sections Overview

-### 1. **Hero Section**
+### 1. **Hero Section with Expandable Bio**
-The hero section includes a welcoming message, introducing myself as a **Software Engineer**.
-It features my animated logo and is fully translated in all supported languages.

-### 2. **About Me**
-A brief introduction detailing my professional background, including skills in **Java, Python, C++, and JavaScript**.
-This section highlights my experience in both front-end and back-end development.
-It also includes social media icons for LinkedIn, GitHub and email, allowing people to connect with me on professional platforms.

-### 3. **Skills Section**
-This section uses an accordion to present my skills in an organized manner.
-It covers the following categories:

-- **Programming Languages**: C++, Java, JavaScript, Python, TypeScript
-- **Web Technologies**: HTML5, CSS3, Angular, React
-- **Frameworks and Libraries**: Spring, Hibernate, Pandas, NumPy
-- **Database Management**: MySQL, SQL Server, PostgreSQL, JPA/Hibernate
-- **Operating Systems**: iOS, Linux, Windows
-- **Software Development**: Object-Oriented Programming (OOP), Agile Development (Scrum, Kanban), Version Control (Git, GitHub), RESTful APIs, Test-Driven Development (TDD), Continuous Integration/Continuous Deployment (CI/CD)
-- **Cloud and Virtualization**: AWS, Docker, Kubernetes, Azure
-- **Scripting and Automation**: Bash, PowerShell, Ansible, Terraform, Jenkins, Postman
+The hero section features a welcoming message introducing myself as a **Software Engineer** along with my profile image.
+When hovering over the introduction text for one second, it expands to reveal a comprehensive bio highlighting my dual background in **Computer Science** and **Social Communication - Journalism**, my work in **AI/ML development**, **cloud-native architectures**, and my transition from journalism to software engineering.

-### 4. **Projects Section**
+### 2. **Projects Section**
 A collection of projects with detailed descriptions, challenges faced, solutions implemented, technology stacks, and links to repositories, documentation, demos, and videos where available.
 Each project is presented in a card format with a detailed view accessible through interaction.

+### 3. **Articles Section**
+A showcase of my technical articles covering topics in software engineering, AI, and technology trends.
+The articles are filterable by topic and include links to the original publications.

-### 5. **Contact Section**
+### 4. **Contact Section**
-A dedicated section that allows visitors to get in touch directly through a form.
-It includes my email address, location information, and additional social media links.
+A streamlined section that provides my direct contact information, including email address and location, along with links to my professional profiles on LinkedIn and GitHub.

 ## Planned Future Improvements